Nonparametric inference on counterfactuals in first-price auctions: Estimation and inference for value quantiles

 \begin{rem}[BK expansion for quantile density] The proof of the preceding theorem also implies the BK expansion for the normalized quantile density $\sqrt{nh}\left(\hat q_h(u)-q_h(u)\right)$, which may be of independent interest.
 In this case, the right-hand side does not have the factor $\check A(u)$, while the term $h^{1/2}$ in the remainder rate can be replaced by the faster term $h\log h$. \end{rem}

 We note that two types of biases arise in the estimation of $v(\cdot)$.
 The first type of bias is the \emph{smoothing bias} $\E \hat v_h(u)-v(u)$ which manifests in the term $n^{1/2}h^{3/2}$ in the remainder rate.
-This bias can be eliminated by undersmoothing $h=o(n^{-1/3})$, i.e. choosing a (suboptimally) small bandwidth such that $\sqrt{nh}(\E \hat v_h(u)-v(u)) \to 0$.
-Conversely, if the rate of $h$ is larger than $n^{-1/3}$, as in the case of Silverman's rule-of-thumb bandwidth $h^{rot}=O\bigPar{n^{-1/5}}$, the confidence bands will be centered at $\E \hat v_h(u)$ rather than $v$.
-This conflict between MSE-optimal estimation and correct inference is a feature of most nonparametric estimators, see \cite{horowitz2001bootstrap} and \cite{hall2013bootstrap}.
+This bias can be eliminated by undersmoothing $h=o(n^{-1/3})$, i.e. choosing a (suboptimally) small bandwidth such that $\sqrt{nh}(\E \hat v_h(u)-v(u)) \to 0$, which is our \Cref{ass:band-small}.

 The other type of bias is the \emph{boundary bias}, stemming from the estimator $\hat v_h(u)$ being inconsistent when $u$ is close to the boundary $\{0,1\}$ of its domain $[0,1]$.
 Because our interest is in valid hypothesis testing, and not the confidence bands \emph{per se}, we can eliminate this bias by introducing the trimming $u \in [h,1-h]$ while maintaining the validity of inference procedures based on the representation \eqref{E:BK}.